Multi-density images

 The purgetss/images/ convention

-init creates purgetss/images/ (alongside fonts/ and brand/), so the folder is already there the first time you look for it, even before you've dropped any sources.
+init creates purgetss/images/ alongside fonts/ and brand/, so the folder is already there before you drop in any source images.

 purgetss/images/